 At least half of the most innovative and life-saving medicines that exist today were originally developed in university labs with taxpayer funding.
 This includes almost all vaccines, many HIV-AIDS and tuberculosis drugs, and even insulin.
 In the United States, every single one of the 210 most recently approved medicines by the US Food and Drug Administration (FDA) can be traced back to funding from the National Institutes of Health (NIH), a government agency run with taxpayer dollars.*http://www.pnas.org/content/early/2018/02/06/1715368115

 Clinical trials are experiments carried out in clinical research that are designed to evaluate a treatment’s impact — positive or negative — on the health of people.
 In 2007, the US Congress passed the Food and Drug Administration Amendments Act (FDAAA), requiring universities to post the results of clinical trials on Clinicaltrials.gov (a public database of clinical trials) within a year of trial completion.
 By law, since 2017, America’s top 40 research universities have had to post the results of 1,516 clinical trials.
 However, 101 of those trials are still missing results on the public registry, in violation of the FDA Amendments Act.
 In addition, due to the recent court ruling for a lawsuit filed against the FDA, HHS, and NIH, clinical trials sponsors are now mandated to retrospectively report trials from 2007 and onwards, when the FDAAA was enacted.
 This will allow for thousands of publicly-funded clinical trials from a decade of research to be recorded and made accessible for all.

 Universities must make public all of their clinical trial protocols and results — past, present and future — on public registries.
-UAEM urges universities to live up to their social missions and become leaders in the drive for greater clinical trial transparency by becoming signatories of the World Health Organisation’s joint statement on public disclosure of results from clinical trials and committing to fully implement its provisions.
+UAEM urges universities to live up to their social missions and become leaders in the drive for greater clinical trial transparency by maintaining 100% compliance under the FDAAA.

 Under-Reporting of Clinical Trials on ClinicalTrials.gov

 Approximately 1 in 3 applicable clinical trials registered on ClinicalTrials.gov, the world’s largest clinical trial register, have failed to report results.
 (FDAAA Trials Tracker)